-Support the AFMC Network over the next 2 years in streamlining and centralizing their demographic data collection practices, ensuring that this data is disaggregated, intersectional, equityoriented, and useful for iterative evaluation of national and local EDI initiatives and policies.
+Support the AFMC Network over the next 2 years in streamlining and centralizing their demographic data collection practices, ensuring that this data is disaggregated, intersectional, equity-oriented, and useful for iterative evaluation of national and local EDI initiatives and policies.

 Table 19.
-Performance of Faculties of Medicine onAccountability Recommendation 7 a.
-University of Toronto, Temerty Faculty of Medicine b.
-University of Calgary, Cumming School of Medicine
+Performance of Faculties of Medicine on Accountability Recommendation 7 a.
+University of Toronto, Temerty Faculty of Medicine